Smallpox in Australia: Deliberate release theories, 1789

+"There is no evidence of anyone's intention at this early stage to conduct biological warfare.
+As for the smallpox virus having survived the journey from England, experts believe it was unlikely to have survived in dry crusts or clothing for more than a year.
+So the question remains how it could have survived so long in the First Fleet to have reached out and struck the Eora ... two years after departing England."

 Variolation, a form of inoculation with dried smallpox scab, was a well-recognised medical practice, up till and even after the process of smallpox vaccination (with cowpox) was successfully demonstrated by Edward Jenner in 1796.
-Variolation was a risky procedure, since recipients sometimes died of the resulting infection, or spread it to others; yet during severe epidemics it seems to have provided significant protection, perhaps because the patient received only a small infection from the dried scab, and was thereafter immune.
+By Butlin's account, Variolation was a risky procedure, since recipients sometimes died of the resulting infection, or spread it to others; yet during severe epidemics it seems to have provided significant protection, perhaps because the patient received only a small infection from the dried scab, and was thereafter immune.
 Dried smallpox scab was thus commonly stored in glass containers as part of a surgeon's remedies.
 Successful variolation produced a single localised mark called a papule at the site of infection, so surgeons would normally know if their scab-samples were still valid.

-There is no record of the surgeons using this material.
-No First Fleeters had suffered from the disease on the voyage, and no cases had been recorded since.
-Hence, smallpox's sudden existence among the Aboriginal people was a conundrum.
-As mentioned, Watkin Tench noted that the marks on the bodies were "similar" to those produced by smallpox.
-Tench then speculated as to whether the disease might be indigenous to the country; or whether it had been brought to the colony by the French expedition of Lapérouse a year before; had traversed the continent from the West where Europeans had previously landed; been brought by the expedition of James Cook; or indeed had arrived with the first British settlers at Sydney.
-"Our surgeons brought out variolous matter in bottles", he wrote, "but to infer that it was produced from this cause were a supposition so wild as to be unworthy of consideration".

-However, Dowling finds evidence that by 1830, with the assistance of well-meaning settlers, many Aboriginal people seem to have been either vaccinated (with cowpox), or else 'inoculated" (i.e. variolated) — a method which would seem to have risked spreading either smallpox (Variola major or Variola minor) or its partial lookalike chickenpox.
+Dowling finds evidence that by 1830, with the assistance of well-meaning settlers, many Aboriginal people seem to have been either vaccinated (with cowpox), or else 'inoculated" (i.e. variolated) — a method which would seem to have risked spreading either smallpox (Variola major or Variola minor) or its partial lookalike chickenpox.
 Similarly, granted the frequent confusion between the two diseases, any epidemic liberated from the surgeons' variolation-jars in 1789 might possibly have been chickenpox rather than smallpox.
 Thus, the chickenpox theory and the deliberate-release theory need not contradict each other.
 However, most proponents of the deliberate-release theory, assume that the 1789 epidemic was smallpox.